moinakg/pcompress/README.md

 Examples
 ========

+Simple compress "file.tar" using zlib(gzip) algorithm.
+Default chunk or per-thread segment size is 8MB and default compression level is 6.

+    pcompress -c zlib file.tar

 Compress "file.tar" using bzip2 level 6, 64MB chunk size and use 4 threads.
 In
 addition perform identity deduplication and delta compression prior to compression.

     pcompress -D -E -c bzip2 -l6 -s64m -t4 file.tar

+Compress "file.tar" using zlib and also perform Global Deduplication.
+Default block size used for deduplication is 4KB.
+Also redirect the compressed output to stdout and send it to a compressed file at a different path.

+    pcompress -G -c zlib -l9 -s10m file.tar - > /path/to/compress_file.tar.pz

+Perform the same as above but this time use a deduplication block size of 8KB.

+    pcompress -G -c zlib -l9 -B2 -s10m file.tar - > /path/to/compress_file.tar.pz

 Compress "file.tar" using extreme compression mode of LZMA and a chunk size of of 1GB.
 Allow pcompress to detect the number of CPU cores and use as many threads.